 But lay-by can become expensive if you change your mind, as the service fee and sometimes also the deposit may not be refundable if you cancel or don't keep up the payments.
 However, if you just need a longer period to pay it off, ask the retailer as they'll often allow you to vary the payment terms.

 There are a number of drawbacks with lay-by.

-- Service fees ranging from $2-12 are charged by the large department stores.
-But many smaller retailers don’t charge a service fee.
+- Service fees ranging from $2 to $12 are charged by the large department stores.
+But many smaller retailers don't charge a service fee.

-- Lay-by is always at the original price for products that might later go on sale. may become an unsecured creditor if a store goes into receivership before you’ve finalised the lay-by, making you last in line to get your money back.
+- Lay-by is always at the original price for products that might later go on sale.
+If a store goes into receivership before you've finalised the lay-by, you may become an unsecured creditor, making you last in line to get your money back.

 CHOICE has found some examples of stores charging a 20% cancellation fee and believes this may not constitute "reasonable cost" in some cases.
 Obviously, if you cancel the lay-by of a winter coat in August the retailer would have to discount the item in order to resell it, but if the item on lay-by is not seasonal, is reasonably small and readily available, the store's reasonable cost may not be very high, so it may be worth asking for a reduced fee.

 Although lay-by is often much better value than an interest-free deal, check whether you can buy the item outright as you may get a better price.
 Consider using a savings plan and a high-interest account, but make sure you stick with it and aren't tempted to use the money for something else.

 Almost everything is available on lay-by, but toys seem to be the best-sellers, with big department stores marketing lay-by during the annual July toy sales and also offering extended or deposit free lay-bys for Christmas.
 Fashion is also popular.
 "You can lay-by goods you need later, for example, a dress for a wedding," suggests Russell Zimmerman, executive director of the Australian Retailers Association.